 - Touch elements too close.
-This means that the buttons and links are not far enough apart, but, like I said, that’s a theme development issue.
+This means that the buttons and links are not far enough apart, but, as I said, that’s a theme development issue.
 Premium WordPress themes are not perfect and they will never be, except if you hire someone with exceptional knowledge to make one from scratch.

 - Content not sized to viewport.
-Basically this means that a page requires horizontal scrolling or zooming out in order to view the whole content.
+Basically, this means that a page requires horizontal scrolling or zooming out in order to view the whole content.

 So, I clicked the second one, because the viewport is creating the critical mobile usability issues, and there I found all the faulty pages with blocked resources.